MiraBellierr/Kannabotto/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help me improve Jasmine
+about: File a bug report to help in improving Kanna
-title: "[BUG]"
-labels: bug
+title: "[Bug]: <your issue here>"
+labels: 'Priority: Low, Status: Available, Type: Bug'
-assignees: MiraBellierr
+assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: